mardahl/invoke-IntunePolicySync/README.md

 # Invoke-IntunePolicySync
  A script to force the sync of Intune MDM Policies on a Windows 10 Device during first logon

+# Invoke-IntunePolicySyncOniOSAndAndroid
+ A script to bulk force update policies on all iOS and Android devices in your tenant

  **Read the comments in the script in order to use it sucessfully**